k-jingyang/vdb/NOTES.md

 ## TODO

-- Find LSM implementation in Rust
+- qdrant benchmarking
-- Fix fresh disk crashing with 1,000,000 dataset
+- Identify fresh disk flushing making PC sluggish
-  - Better LSM implementation?
 - Implement delete based on Fresh-DiskANN
 - Try out io_uring experiments?
   - Measure syscalls before and after
 - io_uring should help with
 - Dig into <https://github.com/infrawhispers/anansi>
   - How is RocksDB used?
-- qdrant benchmarking
 - How would this be sharded/scaled across machines?

 ## Questions